-[Editor’s note: Mike and his wife travelled with us and shared via email their amazing travel story.
+[Editor’s note: Mike and his wife traveled with us and shared via email their amazing travel story.
 Their adventure screamed to be published and shared.
 Follow along his trip in the following post.]

 Our first adventure was a sailing, snorkeling, and visit to Isla Mujeres.
 This was my first experience of seeing the beauty of aqua colored water near the island.
 We also snorkeled in the ocean, and later, enjoyed a delicious lunch aboard the sailboat with cold refreshments.
-After landing on Isla Mujeres, we toured the market and layed on the islands white sand beach.
-Others toured the small island on souped up golf carts, but still had time later to shop.
-On the way back in later afternoon, we sipped drinks as we sailed and day came to an end.
-Crew were very personable, fun, and provided excellent service and attention.
+After landing on Isla Mujeres, we toured the market and layed down on the islands white sand beach.
+Others toured the small island on souped-up golf carts but still had time later to shop.
+On the way back in the later afternoon, we sipped drinks as we sailed and the day came to an end.
+The crew were very personable, fun, and provided excellent service and attention.

 Thank you Amstar and Bernice Jimenez for keeping us safe, fed, satiated, and enabled us to see and better understand the beautiful people and adventures that the Cancun, Mexico area has to offer!